Are you an investor who wants to maximize your investment portfolio?

-The dividend coverage ratio, also known as the dividend cover ratio, is the ratio of a company's net income over the dividend paid to shareholders.
+The dividend coverage ratio, also known as the dividend cover ratio, is a business valuation ratio used to measure a company's ability to pay dividends to its shareholders.

-This ratio tells us the number of times the business can pay dividends to shareholders from the profits it has earned during the period.
+Essentially, this ratio measures the number of times a company can pay dividends to its shareholders using the profits it has earned during a specific period.

-The dividend cover ratio is typically used by investors who want to analyze the risk of not receiving dividends.
+The dividend cover ratio is commonly used by investors to determine the number of times a company can pay dividends to its shareholders.

 The simple formula to measure the dividend coverage is as follows: